dotnet/docs-maui/docs/ios/platform-specifics/index.md

 - Controlling whether a <xref:Microsoft.Maui.Controls.ScrollView> handles a touch gesture or passes it to its content.
 For more information, see [ScrollView content touches on iOS](scrollview-content-touches.md).

-The following platform-specific functionality is provided for the .NET MAUI `Application` class on iOS:
+The following platform-specific functionality is provided for the .NET MAUI <xref:Microsoft.Maui.Controls.Application> class on iOS:

 - Enabling a <xref:Microsoft.Maui.Controls.PanGestureRecognizer> in a scrolling view to capture and share the pan gesture with the scrolling view.
 For more information, see [Simultaneous pan gesture recognition on iOS](application-pan-gesture.md).